 Applies to the following Sophos product(s) and version(s) Enterprise ConsoleSophos Endpoint Security and Control

-There are several reasons for the change, we feel that we should, as a security company, be keeping customers as up to date as possible with the latest protection.
-If there are many choices of software versions available (some very old) then this task is made more difficult for both the customer and for Sophos, since customers can easily make inappropriate software selections or get “left behind” on older versions.
-The new lifecycle scheme brings simplicity, and with it less chance of falling behind on older versions of our endpoint software.
+There are several reasons for the change, as a security company we feel that we should be keeping customers as up-to-date as possible with the latest protection.
+If there are many choices of software versions available (some very old) then this task is made more difficult for both the customer and for Sophos, since customers can easily make inappropriate software selections or get left behind on older versions.
+The new life cycle scheme brings simplicity, and with it less chance of falling behind on older versions of our endpoint software.

 Also, maintaining many older versions within Sophos takes a lot of resource, this resource could be better employed developing software that provides better protection rather than testing and developing older versions.

 All.
 The change was introduced in June 2013 and applies to all versions of the console.
-The biggest changes will be seen by new customers (from June 2013) using SEC 5.2.1 (and above) where they will only see the new subscriptions, and by default will not have access to any fixed versions.
-Over time all subscriptions will move to the new model, SAV 10.0.x versions were the last that follow the old scheme, thus, all versions of SEC, and all customers, will be using the new lifecycle by the beginning of 2015 following the retirement of SAV 10.0.x.
+The biggest changes will be seen by new customers (from June 2013) using SEC 5.2.1 (and above), where they will only see the new subscriptions and by default will not have access to any fixed versions.
+Over the time all subscriptions will move to the new model, SAV 10.0.x versions were the last that follow the old scheme.
+Thus all versions of SEC and all customers will be using the new life-cycle by the beginning of 2015 following the retirement of SAV 10.0.x.